svo/emp/README.md

 * using [Clojure](https://clojure.org/)
 	* used on most recent project so using here for familiarity
 	* structs seem sufficient i.e. no strict requirement for objects
+* implementing behaviour over `HTTP` to support browser `UI` to demonstrate competency
+* using `HTTP` over message bus for simplicity

 ## Assumptions

 * incremental delivery to allow for feedback and demonstrate work patterns and processes is acceptable
 * annual salary(positive integer) is dollar figure i.e. no cents
 * reading of "payment start date" in requirements reflects desire to be able to add date other than first of the month
+* "But feel free to use any format you want" in requirements line "Here is the csv input and output format we provide.
+(But feel free to use any format you want)" allows for `HTTP` with browser `UI` delivery

 ## Development environment